Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-15-navigating-capital-gains-taxes-on-precious-metals.md

 - If you have losses in other investments, consider selling those in the same year you are selling your precious metal with gains.
 Sometimes, depending on the country, you can carry over those losses to the next few years to offset future gains.
 - Consider selling gradually.
 Spikes in your capital gains can lead to crossing into higher tax brackets.

-Remember, all of this is subject to your particular tax rules.
-This information does not constitute financial advice, and it's always advisable to consult an accountant with expertise in taxes in your region.
+Remember, your specific tax rules apply to all of this.
+This information isn't financial advice, so it's a good idea to talk to an accountant who knows about taxes where you live.

 ## Effortless Capital Gains Tracking with the Precious Metals Manager iOS App

-You can use the Precious Metals Manager iOS app to effectively track your yearly capital gains, ensuring you remain compliant with your tax responsibilities.
-Access the tool through the *Analytics* tab.
-Simply select a specific metal (gold, silver, platinum, or palladium), then tap on 'Annual Report' (PRO subscription required).
-The generated report includes detailed field definitions and can also be exported to CSV for your records.
+You can use the Precious Metals Manager app on iOS to track your yearly capital gains, helping you meet your tax obligations.
+Just go to the Analytics tab and choose a metal (like gold, silver, platinum, or palladium).
+Then, tap on 'Annual Report' (you'll need a PRO subscription).
+The report gives you detailed info and can be exported to CSV for your records.

 In the screenshots below, we present a year-by-year report spanning from 2019 to 2023: